 In order to provide data necessary for our engineering analyses, a laboratory testing program was completed.
-The program included performing moisture, partial gradation, Atterberg limits, and consolidation tests on representative subsurface soil samples.
+The program included performing moisture, partial gradation, Atterberg limits, consolidation tests, and direct shear tests on representative subsurface soil samples.
 The following paragraphs describe the tests and summarize the test data.